What to Pack for a Shop Hop Road Trip

 - Any medications

 - Little Purse Kit

 With a little preparation and a great packing list, you’ll have everything you need for a fabulous road trip!

 Disclosure: Please note that some of the links above may be affiliate links.
 When you click and purchase an item I earn a commission at NO additional cost to you.
 I only recommend products and companies I personally use and/or have researched.
-The income raised goes to keeping the site community supported and ad free.

 - More Great Planning Tips!

 - Ready for a Road Trip?
 Start Here!

 - 5 Best Quilt Projects on the Road!